-We love our Onya Baby Nexstep Carrier and everyone we’ve talked to with an Onya carrier has loved theirs too!
-The carrier has helped make adventuring with young kids easier.
+We love our Onya Baby Nexstep Carrier and everyone else that we’ve talked to who has one has loved theirs too!
+The carrier has helped make adventuring with young kids so much easier.
 To help another family get out on more adventures we are giving away one of these awesome carriers.
-Entries end on February 15th 2018 so don’t miss out.
+The closing date for entries ends on February 15th 2018 so don’t miss out.

 Winter can be a challenging season for anyone.
 Add small kids to the mix and getting out can seem daunting if not impossible at times.
 Just like many aspects of life with kids making a routine can make it easier to get outside in the cold and snow.
 I’ll be honest, we aren’t hard core into routines but implementing a few outdoor focused routines has made getting outside easier on the parents (therefore easier on the kids).

 Our favorite winter activity is skiing.
 Before we had kids we would be back-country touring every weekend or the spending the day at one of the many ski resorts around us.
 We are fortunate and enjoyed having many friends with the same passion for skiing as us so we were in total skiing bliss for years.
 Then our world changed and we were the first of our ski friends to have a kid.
 We were crazy excited to become parents but after our daughter was born we wondered how we were going to include the newest member of our family in our winter passion.
 Winter = skiing so we wanted to figure out how to make baby + winter = skiing (with everyone having fun).